nickuhlig/nickuhlig.github.io/cv/index.md

 ## Curriculum vitae

 What follows is an abbreviated list of my work experience, education, and publication history, in reverse chronological order.
 More detail can be found on my [LinkedIn](https://www.linkedin.com/in/nickuhlig) page.
+A regularly-updated PDF copy of my CV can be found [here](https://drive.google.com/file/d/1-8Mr0312DrqyfxUzTAjTLFc53KQXcF60/view?usp=sharing).

 ### Education

+**2021 to present** — Completing an online [professional program in regulatory affairs](https://extension.berkeley.edu/public/category/courseCategoryCertificateProfile.do?method=load&certificateId=17180) from [UC Berkeley Extension](https://extension.berkeley.edu/) to further my knowledge of regulatory aspects in API manufacture and marketing.

 **2010 to 2015** — Studied as a PhD candidate in the [Li Research Group](http://www.cjlimcgill.ca/prof-chao-jun-li/) at [McGill University](https://www.mcgill.ca).
 I worked on developing new methods for the formation of carbon-carbon bonds in aqueous and semi-aqueous media, especially using transition metal catalysis.
 Successfully defended my PhD thesis, entitled *Make mine nearly neat: aqueous and high-concentration reactions for selective carbon-carbon bond formation.* on 2015-06-19.